Murrumba Downs - Griffin

 Table Chart PROFILE FAQ

-The level of general health in Murrumba Downs - Griffin is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts
+Murrumba Downs - Griffin's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

 Frequently Asked Questions - Health